wishnuputra/CPractice/shell/linux_command.md

 In the command line, > and | do completely different things.
 Use > to save output to a file, and use | (pipe) to send output to another command.<br>
 The > symbol takes the result of a command and writes it directly to a file.
 It acts as a bridge between the command and the filesystem.<br>

+## 6. History
+'history' This command will show all the commands that we have entered.

 ## Personal Notes:

 `apt search package_name` will check if a certain package is available on APT<br>